OctopusDeploy/docs/docs/reference/outbound-requests.md

 4. Checking for updates (if enabled)

-## What information is included when Octopus checks for updates?
+## What information is included when Octopus checks for updates? {#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates?}

 During installation, Octopus will ask you whether you want to check for new releases, and whether you would also like to opt-in to providing usage statistics to help us understand how the product is used and how we can improve it.